For the HOME dehydrator, there are many

 - Cutting them thinly is important to full drying.
 Fruits should be conditioned before long-term storage.

 - Some fruits (such as berries, grapes and cherries) dry well when left whole, though they will take longer to dry.
-However, the skin of berry fruits must be pierced or popped before dehydrating.
+However, because of their thickness, the skin of berry fruits must be pierced or popped before dehydrating.

 The key is to know when the item is dry.
 Most fruits should contain 20 percent moisture or less when dry.
 To test for a fruit’s dryness, cut several cooled pieces in half.
 The fruit should be pliable but not sticky, and there should not be any visible moisture, nor should you be able to squeeze out any moisture.
 If sliced thin enough, fruits will dry to a crispy state when left in the dehydrator.
 Berries should be dried until hard.